 Little H helped me make it this time.
-We didn’t measure it out, just added water slowly.
+We didn’t measure it out, just added water to cornflour slowly.
 She loved the sticky feel of it and kept letting the goo run down from her fingers.

 As always the DUPLO people got involved and very messy with us.

 This is such a great sensory activity for little ones, H doesn’t understand the science behind the way the goo feels, but she got so much out of just being left to explore and play by herself.
 It was lovely to watch.